Last updated: 30/04/2020

 A cookie is a text file that is placed on your hard disk by a web page server.
 Text-based Cookies (I.e. non-executable text files) cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie to you.
 We may in some cases also use web beacons in order to track the opening web pages or emails specific to individual customers and/or visitors.

 You have the ability to accept or decline cookies.
 Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 For more information on cookies and how to disable them, you can consult the Interactive Advertising Bureau at www.allaboutcookies.org.
-If you choose to decline cookies, you may not be able to fully experience the interactive features of the ECS services or websites you visit.
+If you choose to decline cookies, you may not be able to fully experience the interactive features of the CRB Direct services or websites you visit.

 Our site uses specific types of cookies and can be individually categorised as ‘Persistent Cookies’ and ‘First Party Cookies’.